Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: A nonparametric tail modeling description and associated LDP

-for any sequence $\{\yy_n\}_{n \geq 1}$ of $\Real^d_+$ satisfying $\yy_n \rightarrow \yy \neq \mv{0},$ and $\varepsilon > 0.$ } \end{assumption} The nonparametric nature of the Assumption \ref{assump:joint-Y} suggests that a wide variety of dependence models satisfy Assumption \ref{assump:joint-Y}.
+for any sequence $\{\yy_n\}_{n \geq 1}$ of $\Real^d_+$ satisfying $\yy_n \rightarrow \yy \neq \mv{0},$ and $\varepsilon > 0.$ } \end{assumption} {A sufficient condition for $\XX$ to satisfy Assumption \ref{assump:joint-Y} is that its pdf is of the form $f_{\XX}(\xx) = \exp(-\psi(\xx)),$ where $\psi$ is multivariate regularly varying (see Section \ref{sec:app-eg:tails} for a definition of multivariate regularly varying functions and a precise statement of the sufficient condition).} The nonparametric nature of the assumption suggests that a wide variety of dependence models satisfy Assumption \ref{assump:joint-Y}.
 Indeed, most commonly used distribution families such as multivariate normal, multivariate $t$, elliptical densities, archimedean copula models, exponential family with any regularly varying sufficient statistic, {extreme value distributions}, suitable members of generalized linear models, log-concave densities, etc. can be verified to satisfy Assumption \ref{assump:joint-Y}.
 Table \ref{tab:multivariate} in Appendix \ref{sec:app-eg:tails} is intended to offer a sample of distribution families which satisfy the marginal and joint distribution conditions in Assumption \ref{assump-marginals} - \ref{assump:joint-Y} and to serve as a quick reference for the limiting function $I(\cdot)$ in Assumption \ref{assump:joint-Y}.
-Appendix \ref{sec:app-eg:tails} also contains a sufficient condition, directly in terms of the probability density of $\XX,$ under which the marginal and joint distribution conditions in Assumptions \ref{assump-marginals} - \ref{assump:joint-Y} are guaranteed to hold.